sveinpg/build-your-own-react/README.md

 **ReactDOM** is the glue between React and the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 When you want to show your React application you need to use `ReactDOM.render()` from the ReactDOM package.
 This package include the [reconciliation algorithm](#reconciliation) and platform-specific code – also known as [renderers](#renderers).

-**React** – often refered to as React core – only includes [the top-level React APIs](https://reactjs.org/docs/react-api.html#react).
+**React** – often referred to as React core – only includes [the top-level React APIs](https://reactjs.org/docs/react-api.html#react).
 It only includes the APIs necessary to define components: the component base class, lifecycle methods, state, props and all the concepts we know and love.

 ## <a name="react-elements"></a> React elements